Skip to content

 • Spending: usage and cost over time

-Daytona provides methods to stop sandboxes in Daytona Dashboard ↗ or programmatically using the Python SDK, TypeScript SDK, and Ruby SDK.
+Daytona provides methods to stop sandboxes in Daytona Dashboard ↗ or programmatically using the Python, TypeScript, Ruby, Go, Java SDKs, CLI, and API.

 1. Navigate to Daytona Sandboxes ↗